(are you listening?) |

 Many other courses involving marine invertebrates may taken through the Bamfield Marine Sciences Centre

-The Zool250 mid-term lecture exam on FRIDAY, MARCH 1 will be held in three different rooms to give people more space to spread out during the exam.
-The two additional rooms in the Biological Sciences Building (BS B121 and BS M229) are quite close to the current lecture room (BS M145).
+The Zool250 mid-term lecture exam on FRIDAY, FEBRUARY 17 will be held in THREE different rooms to give people more space to spread out during the exam.
+The additional rooms in BioSci are quite close to the current lecture room (BS M145).
 Students have been assigned to rooms based on the first letter of their last name.

 So, on the morning of the exam, please go directly to the following rooms:

-MATERIAL TO BE COVERED ON THE EXAM: All material covered in lecture up through and including Wed.
-Feb.
-27.
+MATERIAL TO BE COVERED ON THE EXAM: All material covered in lecture up through and including Wednesday lecture (part or all of Mollusca II: Diversity- Minor Classes).

 NSERC Summer Undergraduate Research Assistantships (USRA) are a great way to get some summer research experience and get paid for it.
-Download this handout for information, eligibility and instructions how to apply at the U of A.
+See NSERC Summer Studentship (USRA- U of A info) for information, eligibility and instructions how to apply at the U of A.

 For full instructions for how to complete FORM 202 see: